 The integration method between the GPS Positioning Sensor and the sun photometer is to use the latitude, longitude and altitude data from the GPS positioning sensor to integrate with the voltage data collected from the sun photometer.
-The sun photometer collects voltage data with reference to its detection wavelength, where the data from the GPS positioning sensor can be used to compute the solar zenith angle of the sun photometer and the air mass on the actual location through using HRA.
-These sets of data can then be computed in parallel to give the voltage data against the air mass.
-Existing sun photometers like microtops can be also used for measurements in Oxford and Southampton for doing the same measurements.
+The sun photometer will collect voltage data with reference to its detection wavelength, where the data from the GPS positioning sensor will be used to compute the solar zenith angle of the sun photometer and the air mass on the actual location through using HRA.
+These sets of data will then be computed in parallel to give the voltage data against the air mass.
+Existing sun photometers like Microtops will be also used for measurements in Oxford and Southampton for doing the same measurements.
 The objective of using existing sun photometers is to compare the data validity with the sun photometer in Bath.
-These data can also be used for comparison between different cities.
-The expected results are the sun photometer can present the location of the measurements, the voltage data, and the water vapour concentration.
+These data will also be used for comparison between different cities.
+The sun photometer will be able to present the location of the measurements, the voltage data, and the water vapour concentration.
 This will give essential information on how water vapour contents affect the aerosol activity.
 Theoretical prediction has been made to predict the solar elevation angle and sky clearness indexes of the location where measurements will take place, details of predicting the indexes are in Appendix 1.